jwnwilson/hexrepo/README.md

 - Destroy all infra on main branch then re-deploy using this branch before mering!
 - Setup backend
     - Setup serverless async tasks
+        - Add tests to example to validate event logic
-        - deploy and validate task logic in project
+        - deploy and validate task logic in aws
     - Play with AI crawler project
         - Setup crawl spider for PLP pages
         - Store data in graph format and visualise it